 Professional Licensure Disclosure Notifications

 The University of Miami is required to notify students in academic programs that prepare students for professions requiring licensure or certification whether the student’s program meets the educational requirements for licensure/certification in Florida and in the student’s home state at the time of enrollment.
-The University Registrar will notify via e-mail each applicant who applies to academic programs that prepare students for professions requiring licensure or certification at the time the application is submitted based on the state provided in the applicant’s current permanent address in CaneLink.
+The University Registrar will notify via e-mail each applicant who is admitted to academic programs that prepare students for professions requiring licensure or certification prior to the deposit deadline based on the state provided in the applicant’s current permanent address in CaneLink.
 The University Registrar will notify via e-mail each student actively enrolled in academic programs that prepare students for professions requiring licensure or certification after the add/drop deadline each academic semester based on the state provided in the student’s current permanent address in CaneLink.